Battle of Sukho Island: Battle

-Soviet naval and air forces pursued but inflicted only minor damage on the retreating Germans; attacks by the Soviet s TKA-61 and TKA-81 on rear-guard transport ferries scored no hits, while the Germans claimed four hits on a Soviet ship.
+Soviet naval and air forces pursued but inflicted only minor damage on the retreating Germans; attacks by the Soviet G-5-class motor torpedo boats TKA-61 and TKA-81 on rear-guard transport ferries scored no hits, while the Germans claimed four hits on a Soviet ship.
 The German retreat was slowed by ferries suffering machinery failure.
 SF 21 was used as a rearguard; it silenced the remaining gun on Sukho but was damaged and then abandoned – along with the towed infantry boat I 6 – when it began to sink from leaks and pump failures, after which it was set on fire by gunfire from the ferries SF 11 and SF 23.

 Aftermath

 The Axis suffered heavy casualties for little result, and marked the effective end of offensive Axis operations on Lake Ladoga.
-17 of the 23 participating German ships were sunk or seriously damaged; four combatant ferries (SF 12, SF 13, SF 21, SF 26) and one I-boat (I 6, which was captured by Soviet forces) were lost, and SF 22 was heavily damaged (one of the light anti-aircraft combat Siebel ferries that were lost aground near Sukho Island was captured by Soviet forces, then repaired and commissioned as DB-51 of the Soviet Navy).
-Crew and troop casualties amounted to 18 killed, 57 wounded (one of them fatally) and 4 missing.
+Seventeen of the 23 participating German ships were sunk or seriously damaged; four combat ferries (SF 12, SF 13, SF 21, SF 26) and one I-boat (I 6, which was captured by Soviet forces) were lost, and SF 22 was heavily damaged (one of the light anti-aircraft combat Siebel ferries that ran aground near Sukho Island was captured by Soviet forces, repaired, and subsequently commissioned into the Soviet Navy as DB-51).
+Crew and troop casualties amounted to 18 killed, 57 wounded (one of them fatally) and four missing.

-Total Soviet losses are 6 killed (or 7 killed according to some sources) and 23 wounded (according to some sources, two of them fatally).
+Total Soviet losses are six killed (or seven killed according to some sources) and 23 wounded (according to some sources, two of them fatally).
 Beyond naval losses, the Germans took six prisoners from Sukho.